 When there are updates available, you will se them directly under the Dashboard side menu, under the Updates link.

 In the case of my website here, there are 4 available updates.
 This could be a combination of a Wordpress version update, plugin updates, or theme updates, but there are 4 total.

 I simply click this button and it will take me to an overview of all updates.

 The first thing I see is an updated version of Wordpress being available, so I update this.
 Click the "Update Now" button, and this will walk you through the process of updating Wordpress to the latest version.

 Below this, if more updates area available, you will see plugins and themes that you will be able to update.
-In my case, I have two plugin updates.
+In my case, I have three plugin updates.
 Check off the boxes, and click update plugins.

 And we are all done!